MarkoSterk/beta_cell_analysis_suite/README.md

 computer and that the command "python" points to this installation.

 #### Use of virtual environment
-I suggest the use of a virtual environment.
+I suggest the use of a virtual environment to make sure all steps work as intended.
 Use
 ```
 python -m venv venv